valderman/squeekboard-sway/doc/index.md

 Introduction
 ------------

-Squeekboard is the on-screen keyobard for the Librem 5 phone.
+Squeekboard is the on-screen keyboard for the Librem 5 phone.
 For more information, look at the [README](https://source.puri.sm/Librem5/squeekboard/blob/master/README.md).

 Layouts
 -------

 Squeekboard allows user-provided keyboard layouts.
 They can be created without recompiling the keyboard code.
-The tutorial](/tutorial.md) explains the process in detail.
+The [tutorial](/tutorial.md) explains the process in detail.

 Layouts are created using a text-based format, based on YAML.